kiwisincebirth/TRS-80-MODEL-1-K/FEATURES.md

 ## Base Features

-The board started with the Japanese board as a base, because it is slightly upgraded over the US board with some minor improvements that carry over:
+The board started with the TRS-80 Model Japan board as a base, because it is slightly upgraded over the US board with some minor improvements that carry over:
-- The Video sync has been upgraded with improved stability, and 50Hz support
+- The Video has been upgraded with support for 50Hz.
 - The cassette input has minor improvements in the A/D design.
-- The video RAM was upgrade to full 8 bits using 2 x 2114 SRAM Chips
+- The video supported full lower case, and alternate character-sets.

-The Japanese "specific" features have been removed to align this back to being a US Model 1.
-This includes the keyboard and Japanese Kana character set support.
+The Japanese "specific" keyboard has been removed to align this back to being a US Model 1.

 This system is intended to be used (almost) exclusively with CMOS technology utilizing 74HCT (CMOS TTL compatible) parts.
 Noting traditional 74LS components should work, however this has not been tested